 Liquid nutrition supplements are high in protein and contain vitamins and minerals.
+They are usually available in a variety of flavors.
+You can find these at Walmart, Target, drug stores, and supermarkets.

-You can find these drinks at Walmart, Target, drug stores, and supermarkets.
-Many stores have their own brands, which have the same basic ingredients.
+Examples include Ensure®, Impact Advanced Recovery®, or Boost®.
+Many stores also have generic brands, which have the same basic ingredients.